California boondocking snapshot

 Mojave National Preserve is tempting because it looks open and empty.

 The National Park Service camping guidance for Mojave is more careful than that.
-It describes undeveloped roadside camping as an option for well-prepared, self-sufficient campers, with many sites requiring high clearance and four-wheel drive.
-The NPS also warns that backcountry roads can change at any time and that wilderness dirt roads were not designed to support RVs.
+It describes undeveloped roadside camping as an option for well-prepared, self-sufficient campers with vehicles suited to rougher road conditions.
+It also says most sites require high clearance and four-wheel drive, road conditions can change, and developed campgrounds are the better fit for less experienced campers and many RVs.

 That matters even if your RV technically fits down the first mile.

-In Mojave, the question is not just whether the road is legal.
-It is whether you can recover the rig if the road turns sandy, narrow, washed out, or blocked.
-A low-clearance van, long travel trailer, or heavy Class C may be better served by developed campgrounds, known roadside sites, or a more conservative BLM desert route outside the preserve.
+In this lane, the question is not just whether camping is legal.
+It is whether you can recover the rig if the road turns sandy, narrow, washed out, overheated, or blocked.
+A low-clearance van, long travel trailer, or heavy Class C may be better served by developed campgrounds, known roadside sites, or a more conservative BLM desert route outside the park or preserve.

 The Sierra and other California national forest routes can be excellent summer relief after the desert gets too hot.